The effect of interactions and disorder on the relaxation of two-level systems in amorphous solids: The TLS-Glass model

 \section{The TLS-Glass model}

-In this section we discuss the STM model with addition of Ising type of interactions between the TLSs.
+In this section we discuss the STM model the with addition of Ising type interactions between the TLSs.
 We then apply the mean-field (MF) approximation and obtain the self-consistent equations.

 We consider the Hamiltonian

 where $S^{z(x)}=\frac{1}{2}\sigma^{z(x)}$ represent the TLSs ($\sigma^{z(x)}$ are the Pauli matrices). $J_{ij}=\frac{u_{ij}}{r_{ij}^3}$ represents both acoustic and electric interactions between TLSs.
 Since both interactions depend on the orientations and relative positions of the two TLSs, we choose $u_{ij}$ from a random Gaussian distribution.